Financial Support – Europe/Erasmus

 - The Payment will be transferred as Euro Payment (it is not SEPA payment).

-- The bank account to which scholarship will be transferred must be of a Czech financial institution.
+- The bank account to which scholarship will be transferred must be of a Czech financial institution or any other EU country (regardless of account currency)

 - Currency in which scholarship is paid: EUR.